igrishaev/farseer/README.md

 ## HTTP Client

-This package is to communiate with an RPC Server by HTTP protocol.
+This package is to communicate with an RPC Server by HTTP protocol.
 It relies on `clj-http` library for making HTTP requests.
 Add it to the project:

 ~~~clojure